alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 You must complete the application form and the EHC as fully as you can and send it back to the [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle).

-###Nominate an official veterinarian
+###Nominate an OV

-You must nominate an official veterinarian (OV) when you apply to get an EHC.
+You must nominate an OV when you apply to get an EHC.

 Your OV can carry out any examination, inspection, testing, sampling or treatment to check if a consignment meets the requirements of the destination country.